mucahitkurtlar/telinsta/README.md

 <b>Please don't use your main Instagram account.</b> It can be blocked.
 Create another one for automation.

 ### Docker
-You can run this roject as container.
+You can run this project as container.
 <br>
 Build the image
 ```sh